-Question about the Juvenile Reporting and Family Center contact:
+Questions about the Juvenile Reporting and Family Center contact:

 The Juvenile Reporting and Family Center (JRFC) is an expansion of the highly regarded, nationally accredited LaSalle School Evening Reporting Center, which has served adolescent males on its Albany campus since 2006.

 The program serves Albany County youth and their families, identified by Probation, the Department of Children, Youth and Families, or Family Court as an alternative to detention or at risk for juvenile justice difficulties.
+The program also acts as community reintegration program for youth in OCFS (Office of Children and Family Services).
+OCFS youth must report Monday-Saturday and attend counseling at LaSalle School.

 Participants attend the year-round program for 90 days, up to 20 hours a week, Monday through Friday.
 Each site provides structured, supervised and age-appropriate Positive Youth Development (PYD) activities for at-risk youth between the ages of 9 and 17.
 The program is committed through PYD strategies to helping our youth understand life’s challenges and responsibilities by developing skills to become successful members of the community.